SyneRBI/SIRF-SuperBuild/README.md

 ## Notes

+### FFTW3 issues
-* As CMake doesn't come with FFTW3 support, it is currently necessary to have `FindFFTW3.cmake` reproduced 3 times. sigh.
+As CMake doesn't come with FFTW3 support, it is currently necessary to have `FindFFTW3.cmake` reproduced 3 times. sigh.

+If you want to use your own FFTW3 library but it is not in a standard location, you have to set an environment variable `FFTW3_ROOT_DIR` before running CMake.
-* This is poorely documented in FindFFTW3.cmake, which could be fixed by a PR to Gadgetron, ISMRMRD and SIRF.
-Similarly, we could fix `FindFFTW3.cmake` to also use the CMake variable.

-* KT has tried to use `set(ENV{FFTW3_ROOT_DIR} somelocation)` in our `External_FindFFTW.cmake`.
-This however doesn't pass the environment variable to the CMake instances for Gadgetron etc.
+This is poorely documented in FindFFTW3.cmake, which could be fixed by a PR to Gadgetron, ISMRMRD and SIRF.
+(Note that KT has tried to use `set(ENV{FFTW3_ROOT_DIR} somelocation)` in our `External_FindFFTW.cmake`.
+This however doesn't pass the environment variable to the CMake instances for Gadgetron etc.)

-* By the way, when using `USE_SYSTEM_FFTW3=OFF`, CMake currently does find our own installation even if the `FFTW3_ROOT_DIR` env variable (as find_library etc give precedence to `MAKE_PREFIX_PATH` over `HINTS` ).
+By the way, if you build with `USE_SYSTEM_FFTW3=OFF` (the default except on Windows), the  `FFTW3_ROOT_DIR` env variable is ignored (as find_library etc give precedence to `MAKE_PREFIX_PATH` over `HINTS` ).

+### Armadillo issues
-* CMake does come with FindArmadillo.cmake but it currently (at least up to CMake 3.12) has no variable to specify its location at all.
+CMake does come with `FindArmadillo.cmake` but it currently (at least up to CMake 3.12) has no variable to specify its location at all.
 This implies that when using `USE_SYSTEM_ARMADILLO=On`, you have to install armadillo in a system location, unless some extra work is done.
 See [this post on stackoverflow](https://stackoverflow.com/questions/35304513/cmake-find-armadillo-library-installed-in-a-custom-location) for some suggestions, which we haven't tried.

 [CI-badge]: https://travis-ci.org/SyneRBI/SIRF-SuperBuild.svg?branch=master
 [CI-link]: https://travis-ci.org/SyneRBI/SIRF-SuperBuild